Deploy Docker Compose applications with zero downtime using GitHub Actions

 Build job

-Our first job builds our app and Caddy images, the docker/build-push-action can achieve this is a single step.
+Our first job builds our app and Caddy images, the docker/build-push-action takes care of this in a single step for each.

 build: